nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * manage contacts faster than a typical mouse/GUI driven app
 * maintain notes on their client, their needs, their likes/dislikes, insurance plans etc.
-* get automated reminders about upcoming meetups/ notifications on the client's birthday.
+* get automated reminders about upcoming meetups and notifications on the client's birthday.

 ### User stories